fitzhaile/ai-travel/README.md

 ### Features

 - **Chat-style interface**: Conversation flow similar to ChatGPT, with Hippo as your assistant.
+- **Shareable chats**: Generate unique URLs to share your conversations with others.
 - **Structured city comparison**:
   - Plane, hotel, and local transportation costs.
   - Trip themes (nightlife, nature, culture, relaxing, balanced).
   - Two sets of activities: well-known vs. insider/local-ish.
 - **Three pricing modes** (selectable via dropdown above the chat):
-  - `AI estimate`: uses GPT’s general knowledge and rough ranges, clearly labeled as approximate.
+  - `AI estimate`: uses GPT's general knowledge and rough ranges, clearly labeled as approximate.
   - `Web-assisted`: can use an external web-search API to ground recent price ranges.
   - `Live prices`: can call flight and hotel APIs for more realistic live-ish numbers.